guillermooo/sublime-undocs/source/customization/settings.rst

 Types of Settings
 =================

-The purpose of each *.sublime-settings* file is determined by its name.
-These names can be descriptive (like *Preferences (Windows).sublime-settings* or *Minimap.sublime-settings*), or they can be related to what the settings file is controlling.
+The name of each *.sublime-settings* file determines its purpose.
+Names can be descriptive (like :file:`Preferences (Windows).sublime-settings` or :file:`Minimap.sublime-settings`), or they can be related to what the settings file is controlling.
 For example, file type settings need to carry the name of the *.tmLanguage* syntax definition for the file type.
-Thus, for the *.py* file type, whose syntax definition is contained in *Python.tmLanguage*, the corresponding settings file would be called *Python.sublime-settings*.
+Thus, for the *.py* file type, whose syntax definition is contained in :file:`Python.tmLanguage`, the corresponding settings files would be called :file:`Python.sublime-settings`.

+..
+XXX does this also work for custom .sublime-settings files?

 Also, some settings files only apply to specific platforms.
-This can be inferred from the filenames: *Preferences (Windows).sublime-settings*, *Preferences (Linux).sublime-settings*, etc.
+This can be inferred from the file names, e.g.
+:file:`Preferences ({platform}).sublime-settings`.
+Valid names for *platform*
+are ``Windows``, ``Linux``, ``OSX``.

-**This is important:** Platform-specific settings files in the *Packages/User* folder are ignored.
-In this way, you can be sure that a single Platform-specific settings file will override all others.
+This is **important**: Platform-specific settings files in the :file:`Packages/User` folder are ignored.
+This way, you can be sure a single settings file overrides all the others.

+Settings changes are usually updated in real time, but you may have to restart Sublime Text in order to load *new* settings files.

 How to Access and Edit Common Settings Files
 ============================================

 Unless you need very fine-grained control over settings, you can access the main configuration files through the **Preferences | Settings - User** and **Preferences | Settings - More** menu items.
+Editing **Preferences | Settings
-Editing **Preferences - Settings Default** isn't a smart thing to do, because changes will be reverted with every update to the software.
+- Default** is discouraged, because changes will be reverted with every update to the software.
 However, you can use that file for reference: it contains comments explaining the purpose of all available global and file type settings.

 Order of Precedence of *.sublime-settings* Files
 ==================================================

-The same settings file (such as *Python.sublime-settings*) can appear in multiple places.
+The same settings file (such as :file:`Python.sublime-settings`) can appear in multiple places.
 All settings defined in identically named files will be merged together and overwritten according to predefined rules.
 See :ref:`merging-and-order-of-precedence` for more information.

-Let us remember again that any given settings file in *Packages/User* ultimately overrides every other settings file of the same name.
+Let us remember again that any given settings file in :file:`Packages/User` ultimately overrides every other settings file of the same name.

 In addition to settings files, Sublime Text maintains *session* data---settings for the particular set of files being currently edited.
 Session data is updated